 Directors shall not serve on the board of more than five public companies, including the Company; however, directors that serve as the active CEO of another public company shall not serve on the board of more than three public companies, including the Company.

-An Audit Committee member shall not serve on the audit committee of more than three public companies, including the Company.
+An Audit Committee member shall not serve simultaneously on the audit committee of more than three public companies, including the Company.

 13. Consulting Agreements with Directors

 The Board believes that the Company should not enter into paid consulting arrangements with non-management directors.